agrawalsmart7/otphacks/README.md

 Stages
 ======

 The stage includes simple method as well as a little difficult method.
-It includes requests blocking stuffs.
+One of the stage includes **IP Blocking**.

 # Pre-Requirements